gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.6/index.md

 - [`pluginOptionsSchema`](/docs/reference/config-files/gatsby-node/#pluginOptionsSchema) returns warnings instead of errors now for unknown keys
 - [`testPluginOptionsSchema`](/docs/how-to/plugins-and-themes/configuring-usage-with-plugin-options/#unit-testing-an-options-schema) now returns `warnings` and `hasWarnings` in addition to the existing values
+- Default options you set in your plugin option schema are now correctly passed through to the plugin, even when a user sets unknown keys

 ### Migration